 Special Exhibit and Post-Screening Presentation

 Studio C-Cinema’s director, Robert Maier, worked with John Waters on five films, and was the line producer of Polyester.
-He will display his collection of artifacts from the production, have a Q&A following the film, and sign copies of his book Low Budget Hell: Making Underground Movies with John Waters.
+He will display his collection of artifacts from the production, lead a Q&A following the film, and have copies of his book, Low Budget Hell: Making Underground Movies with John Waters.

 Filmmaker, author, visual artist, and performer, John Waters was recently selected for a life-time retrospective of his films at Lincoln Center as one of America’s greatest filmmakers.
 Some might question if this notorious taboo-breaker deserved such an honor, but his 12 films, seven books, regular late-night TV appearances, and world-wide stand-up comedy tours have earned him a place in the same class as Andy Warhol and Salvador Dali.

 Waters’ first films as a teenager in the early 1960s reflected the era and helped define the term “underground film.”
 Having caught the eye of the New York film distributor, New Line Cinema and British producer Michael White (Monty Python and Rocky Horror Picture Show), Waters was given enough funding to produce a “mainstream” underground film.
-Polyester was shot in 35mm, featured celebrity actors (Tab Hunter and punk-rock star Stiv Bators), had a full professional crew, and a nationwide opening in mainstream theaters.
+Polyester was shot in 35mm film, featured celebrity actors (Tab Hunter and punk-rock star Stiv Bators), had a full professional crew, and a nationwide opening in hundreds of mainstream theaters.
 Bill Murray sung the theme song with Debbie Harry, which was composed by Chris Stein of Blondie, who also co-wrote the music soundtrack with multiple-Grammy-award winning composer, Michael Kamen.